 Location: Horsey, Great Yarmouth

-8 Bressingham Steam Museum and Gardens
+12. Bressingham Steam & Gardens

-Also on-site is a museum of railway memorabilia, an extensive fire engine collection and a Victorian steam carousel with a steam-driven organ.
-Bressingham is also home of the Dad's Army Appreciation Society and its recreation of fictional Walmington-on-Sea from the hit TV show Dad's Army.
+Also on-site is a museum of railway memorabilia, an extensive fire engine collection, and a Victorian steam carousel with a steam-driven organ.
+Bressingham is also home of the Dad's Army Appreciation Society and its recreation of fictional Walmington-on-Sea from the hit TV show of the same name.
 The nearby village is also worth exploring, in particular the 14th-century St. Mary The Virgin Church.

 Steam enthusiasts will also want to visit Strumpshaw Hall Steam Museum.
 This excellent museum is home to one of the country's largest collections of traction engines and vintage steamrollers (some 50 or more all told), many of which are still put through their paces at regular demonstrations and steam-themed events.
 Also fun for kids is a collection of vintage fairground rides, including a merry-go-round and a narrow gauge railway.

-Location: Low Rd, Bressingham
+Address: Low Road, Bressingham

 A must-visit attraction for aircraft fans, the City of Norwich Aviation Museum in Horsham St. Faith features first-rate displays of aircraft such as the Vulcan, Dart Herald, and Vampire.
 Exhibits include memorabilia from the 8th Army Air Force stationed here in WWII.

 If time permits, be sure to also visit the Norfolk and Suffolk Aviation Museum, with its fascinating displays covering the history of the Royal Observer Corps, as well as a rare nosepiece of a Felixstowe F5 flying boat that was discovered in a garden after 60 years of use as a potting shed.

 Location: Old Norwich Road, Horsham St. Faith, Norwich